CRUKorg/cruk-react-components/src/components/AddressLookup/README.md

 | hasError | Boolean |  | false | If true, use error styling for the input |
 | onAddressSelected | Function | | | Returns address object |
 | onChange | Function | |  | Callback function called on input change|

+## Accessibility

+- Responds to keyboard events
+- Informs screen reader users of the presence of results returned from search